ELECTRONICS OF EMBEDDED SYSTEMS

 - Progetto di sistemi elettronici digitali basati su dispositivi FPGA; Ettore Napoli; Progetto Leonardo; Esculapio Bologna

-The lectures will address issues related to the theoretical knowledge of embedded systems.
+The lectures will examine issues related to the theoretical knowledge of embedded systems.

-- development of dedicated digital circuits described using Verilog language
+- the development of dedicated circuits realized by Verilog hardware description language

-- writing of firmware code for microprocessor in C language
+- the writing of firmware code in C language for microprocessor

-- design activities are aimed at the realization of a practical project
+- Lab activities are aimed at the implementation of a practical project

-- each project must be described by a written report
+- Each project must be described by a relation

 Assessment methods and criteria